 The relocation of all turbo-prop aircraft movements to Bankstown Airport would create an increase in slot capacity at Sydney Airport, potentially accommodating increased demand for an additional six years.
 However, this capacity expansion needs to be balanced against other factors such as the relocation of general aviation traffic to another airport and its associated impacts.
-The commencement of any substantial level of passenger services at Bankstown may also raise significant issues for the local community, including increased noise and road congestion.
+Due to the relatively high density of urban development adjacent to and around Bankstown Airport, the commencement of any substantial level of passenger services at Bankstown may have significant impacts on the local community, including increased noise and road congestion.